 The French company will support the construction of SKGC's recycling cluster in the southeastern port city of Ulsan.
 In January 2021, SKGC partnered with Brightmark LLC, a San Francisco-based company that provides clean energy generation solutions, to build a pyrolysis plant capable of recycling 200,000 tons of waste plastics annually in Ulsan for commercial operation in 2024.

-Advanced recycling significantly improves environmental problems by recycling plastic waste that had previously been merely incinerated or landfilled.
-New technologies overcome the limitations of physical recycling, which cannot recycle plastic waste if it is mixed with contaminated or colored plastic.
+New technologies can overcome the limitations of physical recycling, which cannot recycle plastic waste if it is mixed with contaminated or colored plastic.

 © Aju Business Daily & www.ajunews.com Copyright: All materials on this site may not be reproduced, distributed, transmitted, displayed, published or broadcast without the authorization from the Aju News Corporation.